 Begin each day with a nice big mug of warm lemon water.

-I’ve been doing this for years and not only does it help you rehydrate after hours of sleeping, it helps to get your system going and even helps with certain eh-hem movements.
+I’ve been doing this for years and not only does it help you rehydrate after hours of sleeping, but it also helps to get your system going and even helps with certain eh-hem movements.

 Lemons also have a significant amount of vitamin C and are known to have phytonutrients with antioxidant and antibiotic properties so drinking lemon juice in the morning can really prep your body for the rest of your day of dealing with germs.